 Initially intended to house a working class and modest population, the stone stalls are very popular.
 Built between the Second Empire and the immediate pre-war period, they are the charm of the Bordeaux region.
 If there is a curtain in front of the entrance doors, it is to create a draught in summer, while preserving intimacy.

 "Gavé" is one of the most widely used words in Bordeluche.
 In conversation, it's not uncommon to hear the famous "Gavé bien", meaning "very well", "really well" or "too well".
-We've lost count of the number of derivative products in which this typical local "Gavé" is spelled.
+We've lost count of the number of by-products in which this typical local "Gavé" is spelled.
 Guaranteed easy to adopt!

 A great speciality, lamprey à la bordelaise is prepared in a red wine sauce in the manner of a stew.
 More delicate and refined than eel, it is a dish much appreciated by delicate palates.
 Sainte-Terre, the self-proclaimed capital of the lamprey because of its history and its link with fishing, organises the famous Lamprey Festival.